Tennessee Tuxedo and His Tales: Production

 On a Boing podcast, Underdog creator Joe Harris explained that F.C.C. commissioner Newton Minow declared television a "vast wasteland" in terms of educational material.
 Efforts were subsequently made to include education in programming.
 He added that in this show, Tennessee and Chumley were portrayed as the ones who were being educated so that children would not feel that they were being lectured to, even though they actually were.

-Occasional "back" segments included "The World of Commander McBragg", "Klondike Kat", "Tooter Turtle", "The Hunter", and "The King and Odie" (the last three were re-run from the earlier show King Leonardo and His Short Subjects).
+Occasional "back" segments included "Go Go Gophers", "The World of Commander McBragg", "Klondike Kat", "Tooter Turtle", "The Hunter", and "The King and Odie" (the first three were also commonly featured in The Underdog Show, while the last three were re-run from the earlier show King Leonardo and His Short Subjects).

 Don Adams used his well-known "clippy" voice characterization for the voice of the "small penguin, who tries but can't succeed-o", which he said was an exaggeration of actor William Powell's voice.
 Bradley Bolke's characterization of Chumley seemed to be taken from Charlie Cantor's voice and personality of Clifton Finnegan on the Duffy's Tavern radio show of the 1940s; there, Finnegan played a somewhat similar dimwitted sidekick to the scheming but good-natured bartender Archie.
 Larry Storch based Professor Whoopee's voice on character actor Frank Morgan, best known as The Wizard of Oz.

 Chumley would ask Tennessee a riddle before and in between the segments, in which Mr. Whoopee came up with the humorous answer on his Three-Dimensional Blackboard, usually ending with laughter.
 Sometimes, Tennessee would ask Whoopee a riddle and Whoopee would come up with the humorous answer.